oredaze/myJABS.nvim/README.md

         right = 2, -- default 0
     },

-    sort_mru = true -- Sort buffers by most recently used (true or false).
-Default false split_filename = true -- Split filename into separate components for name and path.
-Default false split_filename_path_width = 20 -- If split_filename is true, how wide the column for the path is supposed to be, Default 0 (don't show path)
+    sort_mru = true, -- Sort buffers by most recently used (true or false).
+Default false split_filename = true, -- Split filename into separate components for name and path.
+Default false split_filename_path_width = 20, -- If split_filename is true, how wide the column for the path is supposed to be, Default 0 (don't show path) use_devicons = false, -- Whether to use nvim-web-devicons next to filenames.
+Default true

     -- Options for preview window
     preview_position = 'left', -- top, bottom, left, right.
 Default top